DS4PS/cpp-523-fall-2019/index.md

 - Chapter 10 – Hypothesis Testing with Two Samples
 - Chapter 12 – Linear Regression and Correlation

+The **OpenIntro Statistics** textbook does a great job of covering regression using simple notation (see CH-08).
+It is [free online](https://leanpub.com/openintro-statistics) through LeanPub.

+* Chapter 8 - Introduction to Linear Regression

+*Diez, D. M., Barr, C. D., & Cetinkaya-Rundel, M. (2012).
+OpenIntro statistics (pp. 174-175).
+OpenIntro.*

 This course utilizes algebra and some geometry, specifically the equation of a line:

 ```